 ERAC is charged with promoting good employee relations.
-The committee explores and advises on matters of policy and programs pertaining to employee relation issues such as communications, compensation (benefits and pay), problem solving, staff development, recognition/rewards, and working conditions.
+The committee explores and advises on matters of policy and programs pertaining to employee relation issues such as communications, staff development/enrichment, recognition/rewards, working conditions, and social functions.

 Nine representatives from the nonexempt staff and eight from the exempt staff serve on ERAC.
 Several of the staff positions are filled by a campus-wide election each year.
 There is one nonvoting exofficio member of ERAC representing Human Resources.
 In addition, if the outgoing Chairperson is not re-elected or not eligible for re-election, he or she will also serve as an ex-officio member in order to provide continuity.